carpentries/lesson-development-training/episodes/introduction.md

 The content you create in the training will exist as an open source lesson website similar to [the one this training is based on][cldt-site].
-You should also know how you can continue building on the lesson and some plans for how you will collaborate on the project after the training ends.
+You should also know how you can continue building on the lesson and have some plans for how you will collaborate on the project after the training ends.

 We will focus on three main areas: